batanoffs/e-books/README.md

 # E-commerce Bookstore "Книги бг"

 "Книги бг" is an e-commerce full stack project.
 I built this demo project as my final project to "React" module in Software University.
-This projects aims to practice payment APIs and providers, validations, user roles, authentication, delivery APIs, backend architecture controllers, routes and many more.
-During development I've learned a lot about React Admin framework, how Stripe payments work, how to build functional backend API and provide data to the client.
+The goal of this project was to practice handling payments, research providers, validations both front and backend, user roles, authentication, delivery APIs, backend architecture and controllers, routes and many more.

+During development I've learned a lot about how to fully utilize the features that React Admin framework provides, how Stripe payments work, how to build functional backend API and provide data to the client.
+Also working with cookies, tokens, guards, interfaces for typescript, cors, encription methods(salting) and many more.

 [![License: MIT](https://img.shields.io/badge/Licence-MIT-teal)](https://opensource.org/licenses/MIT)
 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-teal)](https://github.com/prettier/prettier)